h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

         - Validation Set Predictions (available if a validation set was provided)
         - Test Set Predictions
     - Download Python Scoring Pipeline - A standalone Python Scoring pipeline that downloads a package containing an exported model and Python 3.6 source code examples for productionizing models built using H2O Driverless AI.
-    - Download MOJO Scoring Pipeline - A standalone scoring pipeline that converts experiments to MOJO's, which can be scored in realtime.
+    - Download MOJO Scoring Pipeline - A standalone scoring pipeline that converts experiments to MOJO's, which can be scored in real time.
 It is available as either Java runtime or a C++ runtime (with Python and R wrappers).
     - Visualize Scoring Pipeline (Experimental) - A visualization of the scoring pipeline is available for each completed experiment.
     ![visualize-scoring-pipeline-experimental](assets/visualize-scoring-pipeline-experimental.jpg)
     - Download Summary & Logs